Olen/homeassistant-plant/README.md

 _Currently this is the only card in lovelace that support this integration.
 Feel free to fork and update - or create PRs - for other lovelace cards._

-* Install verson 2 (currently available as beta in HACS) of the Flower Card from https://github.com/Olen/lovelace-flower-card/
+* Install verson 2 of the Flower Card from https://github.com/Olen/lovelace-flower-card/

 ### Install this integration